How To Choose The right motorcycle for you?

 Maybe you were driving down the road when you noticed two motorcycles waving to each other as their paths crossed, and something inside you wanted to be one of them.

-Or perhaps there was a “bike week” gathering in your area and you felt a little nudge as you watched them cruise by while you stood in line at the coffee shop.
+Or perhaps there was a “bike week” gathering in your area, and you felt a little nudge as you watched them cruise by while you stood in line at the coffee shop.

-Whatever the catalyst may have been, a light has gone off inside you and you have made the choice to ride a motorcycle.
+Whatever the catalyst may have been, a light has gone off inside you, and you have made the choice to ride a motorcycle.

 But what kind do you choose?

-At first glance, all of them seem to somewhat alike.
+At first glance, all of them seem to be somewhat alike.
 It’s tempting to just run to the nearest dealership and buy the first one that catches your eye.

 But first, there are two important questions you should ask yourself.